opendatasoft/ods-documentation/source/manage_domain/saml-integration.rst

 3. Paste your identity provider metadata document in the "IDP metadata document" field.

+4. Input the set of attributes sent by the IDP that uniquely define a user.

+   If the users are defined by their NameID and the NameID format used by your IdP is not transient, there is no need to fill anything.

+   For instance, if your users are defined by the attribute "FirstName" and "LastName" transmitted by your IdP, first input "FirstName" in the box and press enter, then "LastName" and press enter again.

-4. Input the attributes mappings for the username, last name, first name and email address.
+5. Input the attributes mappings for the username, last name, first name and email address.

    Here, you need to declare the fields names as they are sent by the identity provider.